The Challenge

 - Strong Support: Additional funding through fundraisers, philanthropists, and other partnerships.

-The IVIG project aims to transform the treatment landscape for acute SCI by repurposing a proven immunomodulatory treatment.
+The IVIg project aims to transform the treatment landscape for acute SCI by repurposing a proven immunomodulatory treatment.

 Funding support from Hearts and Minds Investments, as nominated by Core Fund Manager, Caledonia.